JSON literals

 It shows that the "non-lossy round trip rule" holds here too:

-value to text typecast and back tojsonb
+jsonbvalue to text typecast and back tojsonbvalue

-value that has been constructed bottom-up from SQL values conforms to RFC 7159.
+And it shows that the ::text typecast of a jsonb value that has been constructed bottom-up from SQL values conforms to RFC 7159.

 do $body$